 Working practices built up over years have temporarily been turned on their head – so now is a time for a clear, new perspective that will not only see you through the new regime of working from home but could make you more agile and productive than ever.

 The key to being equally, if not more, productive at home is structure – and maintaining connection with your peers, leaders, and employees.

-Here are some key steps that have helped improve our productivity whilst working remotely:
+Key steps that have helped improve our remote work productivity: